“Just because it left the headlines doesn’t mean it left the planet.”

 Aid Still Required Board Secretary

-A leader in the transformational movement, Debra brings to Aid Still Required her passionate commitment to help people change their lives.
-She is Founder and President of Yes to Success, Inc; the creator of New Transformation Strategies; a teacher of Transcendental Meditation and The Art of Living; and the author of Chicken Soup for the American Idol Soul and What, No Meat!: What to do When Your Kid Becomes a Vegetarian.
+A leader in the transformational movement, Debra brings to Aid Still Required her passionate commitment to help people uplift their lives.
+Debra is a bestselling author and Founder and President of Yes to Success, Inc; an international company dedicated to providing the tools and the knowledge to create true success which has touched the lives of over 100,000 people around the world.

 Dorothy K. Breininger

 An organizational specialist, speaker, producer and entrepreneur, Dorothy delivers a broad range of management skills to Aid Still Required.
 Dorothy serves as CEO for The Delphi Center for Organization, Los Angeles; Co-Owner of Delphi Digital Inc; and is a producer and host of A&E’s Hoarders.
 Additionally, Dorothy co-authored Time Efficiency Makeover, Life Lessons for Busy Moms and the documentary Save Our Parents.

 Dr. Paul Cummins, President and CEO of Coalition for Engaged Education (CEE), received his bachelor of arts from Stanford University, his MAT from Harvard University, and his doctorate from the University of Southern California.
 In 1971, Paul co-founded Crossroads School in Santa Monica, California and built it into one of Los Angeles’s most successful educational institutions and a national model for innovative, independent schools.
 Subsequently he founded New Roads School, formed the Coalition for Engaged Education, and has published four books on education, including Proceed With Passion: Engaging Students in Meaningful Education (2004), and Two Americas, Two Educations: Funding Quality Schools for all Students (2007).